brettimus/colors-and-stuff/README.md

 7. Repeat 2-6 until steady state is reached

 ### Current Assumptions
-* A palette is three colors
+* A palette is two colors
 * Each color is HSL
+* Fitness is according to complementary colors

 ### Breeding
 **:disappointed: Needs improvement!**